basic logo

 Appearance

-A small slim salamander, with relatively short limbs and 17-21 costal grooves.
-There are 9-12 costal folds between adpressed limbs.
-A narrow head, long slender body, very long tail, and conspicuous costal and caudal grooves, give this species the worm-like appearance typical of most Slender Salamanders, however it is larger with a more robust body than most of the other slender salamander species.
-There are four toes on the front and hind feet, which is typical of Slender Salamanders.
-(Other California salamanders have five toes on the hind feet.)
+A narrow head, long slender body, very long tail, and conspicuous costal and caudal grooves, give this species the worm-like appearance typical of most Slender Salamanders, however B. m. major is larger with a more robust body than most of the other slender salamander species.

-Color varies, but is often gray above with a reddish, pinkish, or coppe color on the tail, snout and shoulders, sometimes forming blotches.
-Some populations are much darker (uplands of Peninsular Range).
-Salamanders from near El Rosario, Baja California, are considerably paler.
-Dorsal stripe is often obscure.
+Color varies, but is often gray above with a reddish, pinkish, or copper color on the tail, snout and shoulders, sometimes forming blotches.

 A member of family Plethodontidae, the Plethodontid or Lungless Salamanders.

-Lungless Salamanders breathe through their skin which requires them to live in damp environments on land and to move about on the ground only during times of high humidity.
-(In California, they do not inhabit streams or bodies of water, but they are capable of surviving for some time if they fall into water.)
+Plethodontid salamanders do not breathe through lungs.
+They conduct respiration through their skin and the tissues lining their mouth.
+This requires them to live in damp environments on land and to move about on the ground only during times of high humidity.
+(Plethodontid salamanders native to California do not inhabit streams or bodies of water but they are capable of surviving for a short time if they fall into water.)

 Commonly found under rocks, logs, bark, leaf litter, and other surface debris, this salamander also retreats into animal burrows, earthworm tunnels, and crevices in the soil.

-Diet
+Diet and Feeding

 Feeds primarily on small arthropods and other small invertebrates.

-Reproduction and Young
+Reproduction

-Reproduction is terrestrial.
-Breeding probably occurs from November to January, during the rainy season.
 Females lay strings of up to 10-20 eggs under stones or moist debris.
 Communal nesting is likely.

-Young hatch fully formed.
 Hatchlings have been observed in January, and as late as April.

 Habitat

 Habitat includes coastal sage scrub and oak woodland in the coastal interior, mixed coniferous forest at high elevations, and on north facing rocky slopes in desert localities.
-This species is often found in suburban gardens where they benefit from the moisture from irrigation.
+This species is often found in suburban yards and gardens where they benefit from the moisture from irrigation.

 B. m. major is allied to the pacificus group of slender salamanders.
 It had long been placed as a subspecies of B. pacificus, until recent studies showed it was distinct.